PySpark Join Types | Join Two DataFrames

 PySpark Join is used to combine two DataFrames and by chaining these you can join multiple DataFrames; it supports all basic join type operations available in traditional SQL like INNERLEFT OUTERRIGHT OUTERLEFT ANTILEFT SEMICROSSSELF JOIN.
 PySpark Joins are wider transformations that involve data shuffling across the network.

-In this PySpark SQL Join tutorial, you will learn different Join syntaxes and using different Join types on two or more DataFrames and Datasets using examples.
+In this PySpark SQL Join, you will learn different Join syntaxes and use different Join types on two or more DataFrames and Datasets using examples.

 1. PySpark Join Syntax